Irina-Ivanovitch/Mapping_Skalisty_Military/README.md

 7- The cfgeffectarea.json file allows you to add no-toxic fog on the island, just copy all the lines from the file and paste them into your own cfgeffectarea.json file.

+8- The Bunker is a small mapping, proposed to the community by Baalsha’s coding that you can find here:  https://discord.gg/bhaalshad .

+9- Thanks to him

+10- Input and output are done in 1 pp and pixel ready.